Social class in the United States: Lower middle class

 Sociologists Dennis Gilbert, William Thompson, and Joseph Hickey, however, only divide the middle class into two groups.
 In their class modes the middle class only consists of an upper and lower middle class.
-The upper middle class, as described above, constitutes roughly 15% of the population with highly educated white collar professionals who commonly have salaries in the high-5-figure range and household incomes in the low-6-figure range.
-Semi-professionals with some college degrees constitute the lower middle class.
+The upper middle class, as described above, constitutes roughly 15% of the population with highly educated white collar professionals.
+Semi-professionals and tradespeople with some college degrees constitute the lower middle class.
 Their class models show the lower middle class positioned slightly above the middle of the socio-economic strata.
-Those in blue- and pink-collar as well as clerical occupations are referred to as working class in these class models.

 Working class and lower class

-Definitions of the term working class vary greatly.
-While Lloyd Warner found the vast majority of the American population to be in either the upper-lower class or lower-lower class in 1949, modern-day experts such as Michael Zweig, an economist for Stony Brook University, argue that the working class constitutes most of the population.
+Definitions of the term "working class" vary greatly.
+Michael Zweig, an economist for Stony Brook University, argued in 2001 that the working class constitutes the majority of the population.
+Economists and pollsters in the United States generally define working class adults as those lacking tertiary education degrees.
+This is an oxymoron when applied to those lacking degrees but are unemployed or retired, and therefore not working.
+According to Frank Newport, "for some, working class is a more literal label; namely, an indication that one is working."
+Generally, those in blue-collar and pink-collar occupations are referred to as working class in the class models referred to in this article.

 Dennis Gilbert places 13% of households among the "working poor" with 12% being in the "underclass".
 Thompson & Hickey place roughly 17% to 20% of households in the lower classes.
 The lower classes constituting roughly a fifth to a quarter of American society consists mainly of low-rung retail and service workers as well as the frequently unemployed and those not able to work.
 Overall, 13% of the population fall below the poverty threshold.
 Hunger and food insecurity were present in the lives of 3.9% of American households, while roughly twenty-five million Americans (ca. 9%) participated in the food stamp program.

-Agriculture

-Farm workers

-Before industrialization, "yeoman farmers"—self-sufficient, politically independent landowners—made up a large portion of the country's population.
-Jeffersonian democracy and Jacksonian democracy successfully expanded the political rights of the yeomen, and the geographical extent of the nation to provide them farms.
-This culminated in the Homestead Act of 1862 which provided hundreds of thousands of free farms.
-Before 1865 large southern plantations used slaves.
-After emancipation, a system of sharecropping and tenant farming for both whites and blacks in the South provided a semi-independent status for farmers who did not own their land.
-In contemporary times, migrant agricultural workers—mostly Mexicans—perform field and packing work.